Air Fryer Maple Glazed Ham

 While holiday meals for Easter or Christmas might mean it’s time to make a big baked ham with pineapple and all the trimmings.
 But maybe you are having a smaller gathering, or you are looking for something simple to add to that roast turkey or prime rib.
+Or you just don’t want to wait for a special occasion to enjoy a ham dinner!

 That’s when you need to pick up a pre-cooked boneless ham from the grocery store and put your air fryer into action.
 Not only is it super simple to prep and quick to cook and serve, but you’ll also save space in your oven.

 Most of us know ham as the cut of pork leg that is cured and sometimes smoked.
-Boneless ham is from that same cut, but with the bones removed.
+Boneless ham is from the same cut, but with the bones removed.
 It is then typically molded or shaped into an oval and sealed.
+So it still looks and tastes like ham, though perhaps with not quite as much flavor.
+But it is affordable, quick to cook, and easy to slice and serve.
+In fact, you can often find them pre-sliced.

 - Cook’s